jericksen/Capstone/README.md

 The next step was to improve the existing random forest model by running SKlearn's GridSearchCV on a number of test input hyperparameters.
 By doing so, we extracted the best hyperparameters resulting in an improved accuracy score of ~85%.

+### Model Evaluation, Analysis & Improvements

+The following includes steps taken to assess and improve the initial model's performance.

-**Feature Reduction:**
+**Feature Elimination**

-After a final review of the contributing feature variables, I decided to remove the 'SECOND' and 'MINUTE' dimensions as such granular data regarding the exact timing of a crime is likely prone to error or human influence.
+After review of the contributing feature variables, the decision was made to remove the 'SECOND' and 'MINUTE' dimensions as such granular data regarding the exact timing of a crime is likely prone to error or human influence.
 The resulting feature set included 19 dimensions.

-### Model Evaluation, Analysis & Improvements

 **Feature Importance**

-With the latest model run, I chose to visualize the features importances ranking the dimensions which carry the most and least predictive signal:
+I visualized the features importances from the initial model ranking the dimensions by their relative imporantance.
+Doing so extracted the top contributing features:

 <p align="center">
      <img src="images/Final_feature_importance.png" width="700" height="500">